 There are various types of care that people can receive from their home.
 While some may think that people requiring home care services are injured or severely ill, it's more likely that they simply require help to carry out their basic day-to-day activities.

 Depending on what kind of care you or your loved one requires, care may vary from simple companionship to skilled nursing care.
 Here are the four most common types of home health care services that people look for:

 Some patients, who are home alone, require a companion to offer comfort and supervision, perform daily chores, and cook basic meals.
-United Pledge Home Health companions are there to provide assistance to you or your loved one so that they remain independent at home.
+Unified Pledge Home Health companions are there to provide assistance to you or your loved one so that they remain independent at home.
 Moreover, this comes at a fraction of the cost of moving into an independent or assisted-living facility.

 A home caregiver is responsible for providing their client, supervisory nurse, and family with documentation of the services being provided.
 They also alert the supervisory nurse and the family of potential shifts in the health or mental behavior of the patient for review.